Selection & Style Tips

 A couple of years ago I decided to try an online source to purchase my glasses.
 I had spent a LOT of money on a pair of glasses and a pair of sunglasses, and wasn’t happy with either.
 I couldn’t see clearly out of the glasses, and the sunglasses scratched so easily I couldn’t see well out of them after awhile.

-I did some online research and ultimately ordered a pair of glasses from Coastal.com.
+I did some online research and ultimately ordered a pair of glasses from a company completely online .
 I used my current eye prescription, obtained from my eye doctor, to place my order.
+It was risky for me, of course, because of the cost as well as the fact that I was ordering something sight unseen.

 How to Order Prescription Glasses Online